Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 Responding to a Notice

-Responding to a Notice is an important step in resolving any issues or disputes under a residential building contracts in New South Wales.
+Responding to a Notice is an important step in resolving any issues or disputes under residential building contracts in New South Wales.
 Failure to respond to a Notice or to respond in an unsatisfactory manner can result in serious consequences, including legal action and potentially expensive and time-consuming litigation.

 When responding to a Notice, the first step is to carefully review the Notice and understand the nature of the issues or breaches alleged.
 It is important to respond to each issue raised in the Notice in a clear and concise manner, addressing any factual inaccuracies and providing any necessary documentation or evidence to support your position.